by John Clayson

 The signal box, once a familiar sight at stations and junctions, is a mysterious place to most of us.
 Casual visits were discouraged by a notice on the door sternly warning ‘NO ADMITTANCE EXCEPT ON BUSINESS’.

 Through the windows of Grantham’s signal boxes you could often glimpse signalmen at work.
 From within came the ‘ting’ and ‘tang’ of bells and the sound of heavy levers being deftly operated.
 Outside there were other sights and sounds - sliding switch rails, tightening wires and pivoting semaphore signal arms.
-Such activity heralded the approach of each train, sometimes long before it appeared in view.
+Such activity heralded the approach of each train, sometimes long before it appeared into view.

 Among railway staff the Signalmen (nowadays Signaller) has as responsible a job as any.
 The work is a complex mixture of communication, control, observation and record keeping.